jasonbourneagain/iceMetrics/README.md

 # 🏒 iceMetrics

-A web app to view and compare NHL player and team stats using live data from the NHL public API.
+A web app to view and compare NHL player and team stats using live data from the [unofficial NHL API](https://github.com/Zmalski/NHL-API-Reference).

 ## 🚀 Features
 - Search for NHL players and view season stats